unfoldingWord/scripture-resources-rcl/src/components/license/Journal.md

 3. Ran the svgr conversion to create the Icon directory files
 4. Updated `License.js` and its README to test all the variants.

+After preview of above, let's try the Font Awesome icons for Creative Commons.
+That had issues too... so going back to Info icon for all with a tooltip.

 ## 2020-04-22

 1. Created this folder to contain the new license component.